edHelper.com

 By Jane Runyon

 2 Hitler believed that the Aryan race consisted of the blond, blue-eyed, strong people descended from Nordic or Scandinavian ancestors.
-Adolph Hitler believed that people of Aryan descent were superior to every other race found in the world.
+Adolf Hitler believed that people of Aryan descent were superior to every other race found in the world.
 It was his goal to use the Aryans of Germany to eventually rule the world.
 He believed that his athletes would prove his beliefs by dominating the Olympic Games to be held in Berlin.

 3 At the same time Hitler was planning his days of glory, a black American athlete was making a name for himself.
 In 1935, an Ohio State athlete named Jesse Owens was breaking records right and left at the Big Ten Track and Field Championships.
 Jesse broke or equaled world record marks for the 100 yard and 220 yard dashes, the 200 yard low hurdles, and the long jump.
 He also broke the world records for the 200 meter run and the 200 meter hurdles.
 He set six world records in a forty-five minute period of just one afternoon.